Simply Business homepage

 1. Offer more "face time."

-Instead of emailing a customer, meet them in person (if it’s safe to do so, of course!) or chat with them on the phone.
-Email is quick, but your tone can get misinterpreted.
+Instead of emailing a customer, meet them in person or chat with them on the phone.
+Email is quick, but your tone could be misinterpreted.

 The good news is that it’s easy to get more time with your customers.
-Here are a few ideas:
+Here are a few customer support tips:

 • Strike up a conversation with a customer if you own a brick-and-mortar location